BluDay/multiwii-proxy-python/README.md

 ### Installation

-Enter the main directory and choose the following command to install the module.
+Enter the main directory and choose one of the following command to install the module.

 ##### Pip
 ```pip3 install .```